 Expats wanting to work in Malaysia will require a work permit.
-Obtaining a work permit for Malaysia is often a lengthy and complicated process.
-However, choosing to work without a valid work permit is not an option due to Malaysia’s strict laws.
+Obtaining a work permit for Malaysia is often a lengthy and complicated process, but luckily for most expats, the bulk of the process is undertaken by their employing company.

-When entering Malaysia on business or with the intention of staying on, visitors are required to have a sponsor within Malaysia.
-As part of the visa application process, a reference number will be issued so that it’s possible to track the progress of the application on the Immigration Department of Malaysia’s official website.
+As part of the visa application process, a reference number will be issued so that it’s possible to track the progress of the application online.

 Types of work permits for Malaysia

 Below are the types of work permits most commonly used by expats.

 An Employment Pass applies to those wanting to work in Malaysia and who have specific skills, generally in technical or managerial positions.
 Before the Employment Pass can be issued, the employment of the foreign worker must be approved by the relevant regulatory agency.
 Employment Passes can be granted for up to 12, 24 or 60 months, depending on specifics such as the nature of the job, the salary earned and the length of the employment contract.

 The Professional Visit Pass is issued to foreigners employed by an overseas company but working with a company in Malaysia on a temporary basis.
 The Professional Visit Pass is valid for a maximum of 12 months.

 *Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.